BestTimesToVisit.com Logo

 transport

 Use colectivos (shared taxis) to get around Puno city cheaply and efficiently.
-They're readily available and much cheaper than regular taxis.
-Negotiate the fare beforehand, especially if you're going a bit further out of the city center.
+They're much cheaper than official taxis and a great way to experience local life.
+Just be sure to agree on the fare beforehand.

 safety

 Be aware of your surroundings, especially at night.
-Stick to well-lit and populated areas, and avoid walking alone in less busy streets.
-Consider using a reputable taxi service or ride-sharing app like Uber or Easy Taxi if you're going out at night.
+Stick to well-lit and populated areas, and avoid displaying expensive jewelry or electronics.
+Consider using Uber or a reputable taxi company for late-night travel.

 culture

-Learn a few basic Spanish phrases – it will greatly enhance your interactions with locals.
-Even a simple 'Buenos días' or 'Gracias' goes a long way in showing respect and can lead to more authentic experiences.
+Learn a few basic Spanish phrases – even a simple 'Buenos días' or 'Gracias' goes a long way in showing respect and improving interactions with locals.
+It also opens doors to more authentic experiences.

 food